Preheat the Oven: Preheat the oven to 350°F. Do not grease the baking dish. Line only the bottom with parchment paper if desired.

 Cool Completely: Let the cake cool in the pan for about 1 hour, or until it reaches room temperature.

 Assemble and Serve: Spread the whipped topping evenly over the chilled cake.
-Dust lightly with cinnamon and slice into squares.
+Dust lightly with Ground cinnamon and slice into squares.
 Serve cold and enjoy every creamy, festive bite!

 Notes